 Australian agricultural minister David Littleproud stated that Queensland produces a third of Australia’s watermelons, affirming that the “resumption of Queensland melon trade with our Tasman neighbours means jobs and certainty for our farmers, and confirms the strength of our bilateral ties.”

 In light of tensions with China, there may also be more opportunities to export to New Zealand than before.
-It was recently reported, for example, that exports in Australian Vintage wine has been particularly strong to countries such as New Zealand after falling reliance on China for exports.
+It was recently reported, for example, that exports in Australian Vintage wine have been particularly strong to countries such as New Zealand after falling reliance on China for exports.